tobiayodele/library-management-system/README.md

 4. Issue a book to a member and record the due date.
 5. Mark the book as returned when it comes back.

-Screenshots or a short GIF of the app work well in this section.

 ## Project Structure

 ```